kylekaplan/fast-streaming/README.md

 This project requires a split deployment approach:

+### Backend Deployment

+1. Deploy the FastAPI backend to a Python-friendly service like Render or Railway
+2. Use these settings:
+   - Build command: `pip install -r requirements.txt`
+   - Start command: `uvicorn api.index:app --host 0.0.0.0 --port $PORT`

 ### Frontend Deployment (Vercel)
 1. Deploy the Next.js frontend to Vercel
 2. Set environment variables on Vercel:
    - `NEXT_PUBLIC_API_URL`: URL to your backend API

-### Backend Deployment (Render/Railway/etc.)
-The backend cannot be deployed to Vercel due to size limitations with the ML models.
-Instead:

-1. Deploy the FastAPI backend to a service like Render or Railway
-2. Use these settings:
-   - Build command: `pip install -r requirements.txt`
-   - Start command: `uvicorn api.index:app --host 0.0.0.0 --port $PORT`
-   - Make sure your `Questions.json` file is included in the deployment

-### Connecting Frontend and Backend
-After deploying both services:
-1. Update the `NEXT_PUBLIC_API_URL` in your Vercel deployment to point to your backend URL
-2. Set CORS headers on your backend to allow requests from your frontend domain